 PCVA Community Guidelines 3.2.1 LANDSCAPING Homeowners are responsible for the maintenance of landscape, irrigation, erosion control, and sidewalks within the easements on their property and in the street right-of-way from the back of the curb to their property line.
 Landscape maintenance includes weed removal, tree trimming to include parkway trees, replenishment of dead vegetation, and erosion control.
 Specific landscape maintenance guidance: • Trees, including in parkway:

 Per Colorado Springs City Code 4.4.104: DUTY TO PRUNE, The owner of any house, building or property within the City shall not permit the branches of any shade, ornamental or other tree to project over any street, avenue or sidewalk, in front of or alongside of the house, building or property, lower than eight feet (8') from the surface of the sidewalk and fourteen feet (14') over the surface of the alley or street.
 (Ord.
 4716; 1968 Code §10-33.6; Ord.
 77-190; Ord.
-01-42) See the City Code: https://codelibrary.amlegal.com/codes/coloradospringsco/latest/coloradosprings_co/0-0-0-5922 Even though landscape plants are dormant and brown, they should be watered periodically.
+01-42) See the City Code: https://codelibrary.amlegal.com/codes/coloradospringsco/latest/coloradosprings_co/0-0-0-5922 Edging your grass goes a long way toward making your home and the neighborhood look so much better, and keeps grass from encroaching on sidewalks.

 This is the background of the Bottom Area shown below.
 It'll display correctly on published site.